When God Calls You To Write A Book

 I have dreamed of writing a book for a long time.
-I thought perhaps I would write a young adult book: as a middle school English teacher, I devour plenty of those, wanting to be able to share my love of reading with my students who are always looking for a good book.
+I thought perhaps I would write a young adult book: as a former middle school English teacher, I devour plenty of those, wanting to be able to share my love of reading with my students who are always looking for a good book.

 I wrote two young adult novels and even sought out publication for them.
 I even had a few agents interested in one of my books but they wanted me to make some changes that I didn’t have time for, because I was suddenly thrown into a world of special needs parenting.

-Disclosure: Some of the links in this post are affiliate links.
+Disclosure: Some of the links in this article are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Thank you for your support!

 Embracing the Writing Process